Skip to content

 You can now bring conscious learning into your classes or individualized sessions with Multisensory Brain Break Meditations

-Teaching children the skill of mindfulness can help them in school, but it will also help them to control and manage their emotions and physical state of being for the rest of their lives.
+Teaching children the skill of mindfulness can help them in school, but it will also help them control and manage their emotions and physical state for the rest of their lives.
 If you have had any experience using mindfulness in the classroom, please leave a comment.